What is palaeoenvironmental processing, assessment and analysis?

 Molluscan material (shells) from terrestrial snails is identified by our in-house archaeomalacologists to inform on the environment in which the snails lived and, consequently, the environment for the human inhabitants.

 Once processed from the soil, this microscopic material can be assessed for a quick indication of potential or it can be fully analysed for comprehensive reporting of the palaeoenvironmental record.

-We are one of if not the largest processors of palaeoenvironmental samples in the UK.
-We have a purpose-built flotation in Milton Keynes, specifically designed and managed to examine environmental material unearthed during fieldwork projects, including large-scale open area archaeological excavations.
-Our in-house facility ensures high professional standards and timely sampling, processing, analysis and report writing in line with developer’s programme delivery.
+We are one of the largest processors of palaeoenvironmental samples in the UK.
+We have a purpose-built flotation facility in Milton Keynes, specifically designed and managed to examine environmental material unearthed during fieldwork projects, including large-scale open-area archaeological excavations.
+Our in-house facility ensures high professional standards and timely sampling, processing, analysis and report writing in line with developer programme delivery.

 What Happens Next?

-Our highly experienced Team of Environmental Scientists, Archaeobotanists, Osteologists, Anthracologists, Pottery, Coin and Leather Specialists are on hand to contribute essential data to our reports for the effective discharge of archaeological Planning Conditions.
+Our highly experienced Team of Environmental Scientists, Archaeobotanists, Osteologists, Anthracologists, Pottery, Coin and Leather Specialists contribute essential data to reports for the discharge of archaeological Planning Conditions.